Priest Missioner: The Revd Kelvin Woolmer

 Date appointed to St. Peter de Merton: 8th July 2018

-Rachel was born and grew up in Clapham, attending local schools before studying a BA in Social Ethics with Community and Youth Studies at St. Martin’s College, Lancaster (part of the University of Cumbria).
-After finishing her degree, she spent a year in Glasgow with the Jesuit volunteers involved with victim support and a Credit union.
-Situated in a rough estate, this experience was ‘at times challenging, but eye-opening and interesting’.
+Rachel grew up in Clapham, attending the parish church.
+She attended local schools before studying at St. Martin’s College, Lancaster (now part of the University of Cumbria).
+After finishing her degree, she spent a year living on an estate outside Glasgow with the Jesuit Volunteer Community working with Victim Support and a Credit Union.

-Rachel has worshipped at St. Thomas of Canterbury church in Clapham since childhood, although she started worship at the Methodist church.
-In her spare time, she enjoys line-dancing (and has done for over 20 years!), and has a regular date with the swimming pool which allows her to be at the Thursday morning Holy Communion.
+In her spare time, Rachel enjoys line-dancing (and has done for over 20 years!).
+She has a regular early morning date with the swimming pool on Thursdays, before the 10.30am Holy Communion.